CLEF Albuquerque Ensemble Workshop

 Cost

-Registration fee includes program sessions, program workbook, concert, three meals on Friday, and two meals on Saturday.
+Registration fee includes program sessions, program handouts and music, and two meals on Saturday.
 Lodging is not included.

 Have questions?
-Contact one of our local committee members in Albuquerque.
+Contact our local committee in Albuquerque.

 Gene Ayala